 - Balance sheet totaling £5.1 million or less

-How to Ensure 2020 IR35 Compliance
+How to Ensure 2021 IR35 Compliance

 IR35 updates also include a provision that allows contractors and PSCs to dispute the status.
-If PSCs challenge contractor status, employers must revisit the status decision and reply within 45 days.
+If PSCs challenge the status, employers must revisit the status decision and reply within 45 days.
 Any tax liabilities exposed by the SDS are the employer’s responsibility to pay.

 Employees Benefit Businesses.
-Hire Compliantly with an Experienced Partner.
+Hire Compliantly with an Experienced Partner

 Want to learn more about how Velocity Global’s team of employment law experts can help your firm understand the IR35 changes, complexities, and other UK employment law considerations?
 Reach out to us today.